datalad-handbook/book/docs/basics/101-145-containersrun.rst

    :workdir: dl-101/DataLad-101/midterm_project

    # we are in the midterm_project subdataset
-   $ datalad containers-add python shub://adswa/resources:1
+   $ datalad containers-add python --url shub://adswa/resources:1

 This command downloaded the container from Singularity Hub, added it to